Who I am

 How I do it

-Clients seek therapy for various reasons, but the most common problems that brought clients I have seen to therapy are:
+Clients seek therapy for various reasons, but the most common problems that brought many of the clients I have worked with to therapy are:

 • Anxiety, including generalized anxiety disorder and panic attacks.